-If you use the Flat Rate VAT scheme you can’t journal a value to directly affect box 1.
-Instead, if you need to record a sale for your VAT Return, you can post a journal to an income nominal ledger account which affects box 6 as above, Sage One then calculates the VAT based on your flat rate percentage and includes it in box 1.
+If you use the Flat Rate VAT Scheme you can’t journal a value to directly affect box 1.
+Instead, if you need to record a sale for your VAT Return, you can post a journal to an income nominal ledger account which affects box 6 as above, Sage then calculates the VAT based on your flat rate percentage and includes it in box 1.
 If you still need to amend the value in box 1, you can manually adjust your VAT Return.

-Control accounts are set up by default and are nominal ledger accounts that Sage One uses when it makes automatic double-entry postings.
+Control accounts are set up by default and are nominal ledger accounts that Sage uses when it makes automatic double-entry postings.